At 75, VCU Health Administration Program is Just Getting Started

 paula song and john perlin

-He did not, however, expect the likes of John Perlin, M.D., Ph.D., M.S.H.A., president and CEO of The Joint Commission Enterprise, to send him messages and offer time to chat.
+He did not, however, expect the likes of Jon Perlin, M.D., Ph.D., M.S.H.A., president and CEO of The Joint Commission Enterprise, to send him messages and offer time to chat.
 The Joint Commission is the nation’s oldest and largest standards-setting and accrediting health care body, accrediting tens of thousands of organizations both domestically and internationally.
 Dr. Perlin, a 1997 VCU health administration alum, took the helm in 2022 as its seventh president and CEO.

 “These are busy, busy executives who drop what they’re doing to speak to me,” Osorio said.
 “Dr. Perlin does not have a lot of time to spare but I’ve met with him several times.”